"I got a subpoena letter. I don't know what it means."

 1. THE OWNER OF A MOVIE CATCHES PEOPLE SHARING IT ONLINE.
 The plaintiff (the company that started the lawsuit) has an expert.
 The expert goes on the internet and looks for people sending out pieces of the plaintiff's movie.
 When a person's computer sends a piece of the plaintiff's movie to the plaintiff's expert, they believe they have caught the person committing copyright infringement.
-If you got a letter from your Internet Service Provider about a subpoena, that means the owner of a movie believes they caught someone sending out a piece of their movie from your IP address at your home or business.
+Very often these people don't know they are sending anything out, or they think they are just watching "free movies" on the internet or on an app such as Popcorn Time or MovieTube.
+If you got a letter from your Internet Service Provider about a subpoena, that means the owner of a movie believes they caught you or someone in your home sending out a piece of their movie from your IP address.

 2. THE OWNER OF THE MOVIE FILES A LAWSUIT.
 The plaintiff files a copyright infringement lawsuit in federal court.
 They tell the judge that they have caught a group of people, the John Doe defendants, sending out pieces of their movie using a BitTorrent client (such as Popcorn Time, Movie Tube, uTorrent, BitTorrent, and others), and accuse the defendants of committing copyright infringement.
 They want to receive either a monetary settlement or a monetary award of damages from the court.